RichardMidnight/pi-safe/README.md

  - Supports USB boot (tries to hide the boot disk).

- - This is a graphical front-end to my 'sd' project which is a command-line version.
+ - This adds a graphical front-end to my 'sd' project which is a command-line version.

 .